syxanash/vssu.pl/README.md

 ##About

-This script was developed by Simone 'Syxanash', if you have any kind of suggestions, criticisms, or bug fixes please let me know in some ways :-)
+This script was developed by Simone 'syxanash', if you have any kind of suggestions, criticisms, or bug fixes please let me know in some ways :-)